 Highland News & Media, publisher of John O’Groat Journal and the Caithness Courier is offering 50 free websites to local firms during the coronavirus crisis.
 If your business needs to quickly build an online presence with the capability to sell your products then we are offering immediate help.

 Click here to find out more

-There has been one additional confirmed case of coronavirus in the NHS Highland area in the past 24 hours, new figures have shown.
+There have been a further three confirmed cases of coronavirus cases in the Highlands in the past 24 hours, new figures have shown.